 Our Centre for Global Health Palliative Care partners with organisations and individuals around the world to build research capacity, generate evidence, inform policy and deliver education.
 We partner with overseas collaborators to discover the answers to locally relevant questions.– Professor Richard Harding, Director Centre for Global Health Palliative Care, Cicely Saunders Institute

-Health professionals use outcome measures to assess the symptoms and concerns that affect a patient and their family from their own perspectives.
-By using outcome measures over time, staff can quickly identify where to focus to make a difference for patients and are ale to determine whether things are improving in response to treatment and care.
-Measuring the impact of a treatment or service on a patient also creates an evidence-base which can be consulted in decision-making for other patients with similar conditions.
+Health professionals use outcome measures to assess the symptoms and concerns that affect patients and their families from their own perspectives.
+By using outcome measures over time, staff can quickly identify where to focus to make a difference for patients and are able to determine whether things are improving in response to treatment and care.
+Measuring the impact of a treatment or service on a patient also creates an evidence base which can be consulted in decision-making for other patients with similar conditions.

 Outcome measures in low- and middle-income countries are a cheap and simple way to quickly understand a patient's needs and to allocate scarce resources to what matters most for the patient and their family.

 From left to right: Rivo Baloyi, Olona Mzimkulu, Lindsay Farrant, Joy Hunter and Liz Gwyther, part of the project team based at the University of Cape Town aiming to strengthen health systems in South Africa.

 The teamwork with people in lots of countries to improve access to high-quality appropriate palliative care.
 The focus of the Centre is on low and middle income countries, but the learning and experiences from these contribute to a global evidence base.
 Projects are being adapted and trialled in other countries, which is helping to improve palliative care in over a hundred countries, rich and poor.